HackMyTask/Aetherion-Archive/README.md

 **Q: How many pages will my site have?**

 A: Every entity becomes one page.
-If you have 36 entities, you get 36 entity pages plus 11 type index pages (one for each category) plus a homepage — that is 48 pages total.
+If you have 36 entities, you get 36 entity pages plus 11 type index pages (one for each category) plus a homepage and a 404 page — that is 49 pages total.
 Every time you generate new entities, new pages appear automatically.

 **Q: Can I change the fantasy universe theme?**